particle-iot/docs/docs/connect.md

 1. Try powering the Core with a different USB cable and power supply (different USB port on your computer, for example)
 2. If a different USB cable and power supply does not fix the issue, your Core may have a hardware short.
 Please [contact the Spark team](mailto:hello@spark.io) for further debugging.

+APPENDIX
+===

+## DFU Mode (Device Firmware Upgrade)

+If you are wish to program a Core with a custom firmware via USB, you'll need to use this mode.
+This mode triggers the on-board bootloader that accepts firmware binary files via the dfu-utility.

+Procedure:

+Hold down both buttons, then release the RST button, while holding down the MODE button.
+Release the MODE button as soon as the LED starts flashing yellow.
+The Core now is in the DFU mode.

+<iframe class="vine-embed" src="https://vine.co/v/MahhI1Fg7O6/embed/simple" width="320" height="320" frameborder="0"></iframe>

+## Factory Reset

+A factory reset restores the firmware on the Core to the default Tinker app and clears all your WiFi credentials.

+Procedure:

+The procedure is same as the one described above (DFU Mode), but in this case you should continue holding down the MODE button until you see the Core change from flashing yellow to flashing white.
+Then release the button.
+The Core should begin after the factory reset is complete.

+**Note:** The video here is a continuation of the video from above (DFU Mode).

+<iframe class="vine-embed" src="https://vine.co/v/MahOmIaX2xP/embed/simple" width="320" height="320" frameborder="0"></iframe>